Jamesits/SND/README.md

 SND can run on very little processing power (Raspberry Pis are fine) and a very small memory footprint (a few MBs) although the performance will be not optimal.

-As of version 0.1.1, on a 4-core Intel E5-2670 VM with more than 2GiB memory, SND can process 10K QPS (burst).
+As of version 0.1.2, on a 4-core Intel E5-2670 VM with more than 2GiB memory, SND can process around 25K RPS.

 ### Software